Mechanism of Page-to-sheet Assignment

 Pages are placed on positions of the sheet according to a scheme which determines which page from all pages for imposition will be placed to a certain position.
 This is done by setting a page order in the Pages for Imposition Palette for a page placed on a certain position.
 When the first sheet is filled, further sheets are filled automatically following the same scheme.

 If the scheme contains a page no. 1 on the position no. 1 and page no. 2 on position no. 2, the second sheet will contain page no. 3 on position no. 1, page 4 on position no. 2 etc.

-Page order is calculated according to the page's position on the Pages for imposition palette.
+Page order is calculated according to the page's position on the Pages for Imposition Palette.
 Pages which are removed from the imposition (unmarked), however, do not affect the order.
-Pages are numbered from nr.1 just like page order and both these values are equal until one of the pages is unmarked – removed from imposition in which case the page number will increase and page order will remain the same.
+Pages are numbered from no.1 just like page order and both these values are equal until one of the pages is unmarked – removed from imposition in which case the page number will increase and page order will remain the same.
 The order will increase when another page is marked for imposition and since then the number and order differ in value.

 Note: If page repetition is used an exception may appear: A position 2 can contain page no. 1 if each page is supposed to repeat twice.

-Also for booklet type impositions, when pages do not exactly fill the whole sheet dragging pages from the Pages for imposition palette may appear broken.
+Also for booklet type impositions, when pages do not exactly fill the whole sheet by dragging pages from the Pages for Imposition Palette may appear broken.
 If the last page is assigned to a position the scheme is set in such a way that the position contains the last page.
 If, however, the amount of pages is odd this position will be blank – there is no page that could be placed there.